Saruwatarii/SimpleBankingSystem/README.md

 **Creating a new account**

 The program start with a main menu:
-- '1.
-Create an account
+1. Create an account
-- 2. Log into account
+2. Log into account
-- 0. Exit'
+0. Exit

 **Log in**

-Output: 'You have successfully logged in!'
+Output: You have successfully logged in!
-- '1.
-Balance
+1. Balance
-- 2. Log out
+2. Log out
-- 0. Exit'
+0. Exit

 When choosing 1:
 Output: 'Balance {account.balance}'